top of page

 The After-Build Report:

-The After-Build Report on this Schwalbe kit is that I would definitely recommend it for an experienced model maker.
-Due to the photo-etch, gun bay and cockpit details (not to mention the minor fit issue fixes) you need to have a number of kits behind you before you tackle this one.
-With the contents provided in the box you can produce a very nice aircraft to display with some time and patience.
+I am quite happy with the end result using this 1/48th TriMaster Me 262A-1a kit, despite the fact that a couple of areas required some extra work.
+The open gun bays add some interest and the delicate details give the kit a good scale look.
+The After-Build Report on this Schwalbe kit is that I would still recommend it for an experienced model maker.
+Due to the photo-etch, gun bay and cockpit details (not to mention the minor fit issue fixes) you probably need to have a few kits behind you before you tackle this one.
+With the extra details provided, in photo etch, metals, and vinyl, you can produce a very nice aircraft to display given some time and patience.

 Completed build #246 - January 2021 using the 1/48th scale Trimaster #MAB-112 (MA-12) kit.